kevin-wynn-cloud/kevin-wynn-cloud/README.md

 # About Me

 I'm a sunny and warm-hearted person, with my family serving as driving sources of inspiration.
 I have devoted several years to studying and applying cloud technologies, and am eagerly looking forward to specializing in the industry one day.
-Some of my favorite hobbies include working with my dogs, playing NFL Fantasy Football, Chess Evolved Online, and reading manga.
+Some of my favorite hobbies include working with my dogs, playing NFL Fantasy Football, Chess Evolved Online, and reading manga (One Piece currently).

 # My Projects
 <!-- Link titles and projects when changing repository from private to public.
 Include second section for familiar services (Lambda, etc.) -->